Bariatric Surgery: Lasting Results, Healthier Future

 Crystal S.

-I would refer Doctor Nguyen to anyone, in fact I have and they have all had the same experience as me.
+I would refer Doctor Nguyen to anyone; in fact, I have, and they have all had the same experience as me.
 He is truly great.
-I owe all my success to Doctor Nguyen and I thank him for all the work he has done for me and continues to do so.
+I owe all my weight loss success to Doctor Nguyen, and I thank him for all the work he has done for me and continues to do so.
 He is extremely amazing, and I am very grateful to him.

 Lisa Q. standing outdoors following 100‑lb weight loss